Ali Murtaza

 Ali Ghulam Murtaza (born 1 January 1990) is an Indian first-class cricketer.
+He complete his schooling from Bishop Johnson School And College.
 He plays for Uttar Pradesh.
 He was a member of Indian World Team in the Indian Cricket League Twenty20 competition.
 He bowled well in ICL and earned a reputation as a skilled left-arm spinner.
 In IPL 2010, he was a part of the Mumbai Indians squad which lost to Chennai Super Kings in the final.
 Since he played in ICL he has a one-year period during which he cannot represent the Indian cricket team.
 From the 2012 edition of IPL, he played for Pune Warriors India.